JINO-ROHIT/inferLlama/README.md

 ### InferLlama

-This is a C++ inference engine for llama based architecture optimized to run on CPU.
+This is a C/C++ inference engine for llama based architecture optimized to run on CPU.